AlexCharlton/site-generator/README.md

 * [À propos de site-generator]($(page-address "about"))
 ```

 The asterisk is markdown's way of indicating items in an unordered list, while the `[link text](URL)` syntax indicate links.
-Rather than derive the address for each page, we've added in some code that will be replaced by the address of the desired page, based on its content file name.
+Right now our site only has one page, so our list of links only has one item -- the about page.
+Rather than derive the address for each page, in every language, we've added in some code that will be replaced by the address of the desired page, based on its content file name.
 We'll visit the syntax of this code later.

-Now since we want the `nav` variable to be interpreted as Markdown, we could write this:
+Now since we want the `nav` variable to be interpreted as Markdown, we could have written it like this:

 ```
 :nav lang=en markup=markdown